 If you are unable to open the vehicle yourself and need to call someone for assistance, simply keep calm and mention these critical points:

 2. Your Vehicle Make and Model.
 When the roadside assistance help is looking for you, they'll know just what kind of vehicle to seek out.
-Beyond that, knowing the make and model of your vehicle can be a clue as to which type of tools will be needed to unlock your vehicle and get you back on the road.
+Beyond that, knowing the make, model and color of your vehicle can be a clue as to which type of tools will be needed to unlock your vehicle and get you back on the road.

 3. Your Policy Numbers.
 Whether it is your vehicle warranty, an insurance policy, or any other protection, having your numbers available helps get your call processed more quickly, as there is not time spent looking up the policy before verifying what kind of coverage you have available.